Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Optimality

 The overall Hamiltonian is now piecewise constant with $T$ time slices. \end{proof}

 Note that it also possible to use a similar construction to obtain a Hamiltonian that is continuous (instead of being piecewise constant) with a constant upper bound on the norm of the first derivative of the Hamiltonian.
+One way to achieve this is to make the Hamiltonian to be zero for integer values of time; that is, $H(t)$ is not identically zero, but is zero for $t \in \ZZ \subset \RR$.
+Concretely, let $g(\tau) = 6\tau(1-\tau)$ be a real function which satisfies $g(0) = g(1) = 0$ and $\int_0^1 g(\tau) \rd \tau = 1$.
+We then let $H_j(t) = \i g(t-v+1) \log U_j$ for a single two-qubit unitary $U_j$ that is in the $v$-th layer of the circuit where $v = 1,2,\ldots,T$.